 On August 10th 24112 came to the assistance of 40123 at Dalwhinnie working the 09.35 Glasgow/Edinburgh - Inverness service, whilst a little further south 25079 became a failure at Gleneagles on the 09.52 Dundee - Glasgow Queen St, rescued by 37149.
 The next day the 12.15 Inverness - Glasgow used 24129 & 24130 instead of the booked Class 26's.
 24106 powered August 19th's 17.15 Edinburgh - Glasgow Queen Street (via Grahamston), normally a dmu turn.
 The Gunnie - Pennyffordd cement working still gave paired Class 25's a good run under the WCML wires, August 16th found 25043 & 25136 in charge of the round trip working.
 The gas pipe trains often took the Type 2's south of the border, another such working involved the Grange Jct - Shotwick which utilised 25019 & 25172 on August 19th.
 The iron ore trains in the Shotwick/Bidston Dock area were now in the hands of Class 25's following the general demise of the Crewe based Class 24's.
 However 24047 & 24080 were frequent performers on these trains during early September.

-At the end of August 24054 & 24142 were pulled from the deadlines at Basford Hall and sent to the WR for further use as carriage heating units.
-On August 31st they arrived at Exeter as part of a milk train, their eventual destination being Laira.
+At the end of August 24054 & 24142 were pulled from the deadlines at Basford Hall and sent to the Western Region for further use as carriage heating units.
+On August 31st they arrived at Exeter Riverside about 4.30pm behind 45012 possibly as part of a milk train or fitted freight (6V53 Down Stoke - St. Blazey china clay empties from Bescot is a candidate), then 45012 tripped the Class 24s to Exeter stabling point, where they were noted on September 3rd coupled to a BV ready for onwards transit to Laira.
 August continued the dry hot weather of June & July, with temperatures of 90F being achieved in many places.
 The 27th produced some memorable thunderstorms.

 25062 and the Dundee breakdown crane were in attendance at Perth stabling point on September 11th to assist in the rerailing of 26025 which had fallen on its side after running through trap points!